-- 5. Peel up the foil tape that holds the LVDS cable to the LCD panel. - 6.
-Peel up the tape that anchors the folded mesh strip of the LCD cable to the shield.
+- 5. Peel up the tape that holds the shield to the bezel brace. - 6.
+Note the LCD panel cable routing.
+Peel up the tape.

+7. Peel up the tape that anchors the folded mesh strip of the LVDS cable to the shield.